pappasam/vim-filetype-formatter/README.md

 ## Configuration Overview

-Although [black](https://github.com/psf/black) works out of the box for Python, the above example overrides the default and combines black with [isort](https://github.com/PyCQA/isort) and [docformatter](https://github.com/myint/docformatter) using Unix pipes.
+If you want to combine black with [isort](https://github.com/PyCQA/isort) and [docformatter](https://github.com/myint/docformatter) using Unix pipes.
 This specific example can be achieved with the following configuration in your `vimrc` or `init.vim`:

 ```vim
 let g:vim_filetype_formatter_commands = {